surakuma/parallel-tensor-train/README.md

 # parallel-tensor-train
 This repository discusses parallel and scalable tensor train decomposition techiniques for high dimensional tensors.
 Presently parallel algorithms are implemented in Matlab.
 Distributed memory implementations of the parallel algorithms in C++ are currently underway.

+We proposed mainly 4 approaches to obtain tensor train approximations of high dimensional tensors.
+These are
+  i)    STTA
+  ii)   LSR
+  iii)  SLSB
+  iv)   LSB

+ STTA is a sequential approach, while others are parallel.
+We refer the user to our [paper](https://hal.inria.fr/hal-03081555) for more details about these approaches.

 ## How to run code of this repository?

 ## Requirements (Matlab code)
 * Matlab/Octave

+### Enter into the structured folder (all matlab files are in this directory)
+    >> cd structured

 ### Rank based examples